 G protein- and β-arrestin-mediated signaling have broadly been considered separable, and functional interactions between Gα proteins and β-arrestins have previously not been appreciated.
 Here we show GPCRs promote a direct interaction between Gαi protein subtype family members and β-arrestins, even downstream of non-Gαi coupled GPCRs.
 Gαi:β-arrestin complexes could bind ERK MAP kinase and their disruption impaired both ERK activation and cell migration, consistent with β-arrestins requiring a functional interaction with Gai for certain signaling events.
 These results introduce a new GPCR signaling mechanism distinct from canonical G protein activation where GPCRs cause the formation of Gαi:β-arrestin signaling complexes.

 Beta-arrestins are ubiquitous adapters that regulate GPCR signaling, trafficking and desensitization.
-Although their ability to mediate signaling through kinases and other pathways has been appreciated for over a decade, the full spectrum of their activity is not fully appreciated, especially as it relates to their physiologic effects.
-We are interested in linking the pharmacology of these receptors to their intracellular targets and subsequent physiologic effects.
+Although their ability to mediate signaling through kinases and other pathways has been appreciated for over a decade, the full spectrum of their activity is not fully appreciated, especially as it relates to their physiologic effects and their regulation of non-GPCR targets, such as receptor tyrosine kinases (RTKs).
+It is critical to link the pharmacology of these receptors to their intracellular targets and subsequent physiologic effects.